thebigG/JobFunnel/readme.md

 One browser tab should open up for your job application.
 This job will be marked as "archive" in the csv master_list.

+You can also tell easy_apply whether you want the oldest or newest jobs from the master_list.

+	funnel -s settings.yaml easy_apply --ea_number 15 --ea_mode newest

+This will open 15 job posintgs(as tabs) on your browser that have the newest date(most recent) on their row.

+Of course you may also just apply to the oldest jobs as well

+	funnel -s settings.yaml easy_apply --ea_number 15 --ea_mode oldest

+Likewise, the command above wil open 15 browser tabs with the oldest job postings from the master_list.

 You can ask for help on all options for easy_apply from the command line: